Posts by Collection

 Published in AAMAS, 2023

-TLDR: We propose D-Shape, an RL+IL algorithm that allows learning from suboptimal demonstrations while retaining the ability to find the optimal policy with respect to the task reward.
+We propose D-Shape, an RL+IL algorithm that allows learning from suboptimal demonstrations while retaining the ability to find the optimal policy with respect to the task reward.
 Read more

-Recommended citation: Caroline Wang, Garrett Warnell, Peter Stone (2023).
+Citation: Caroline Wang, Garrett Warnell, Peter Stone (2023).
 "D-Shape: Demonstration Shaped Reinforcement Learning."
 AAMAS 2023.

 Building Minimal and Reusable Causal State Abstractions for Reinforcement Learning